 In this Schedule, unless the contrary intention appears —

-“elected member” means a member of the Board elected by the members of the Fund and includes an alternate member so elected;
+“appointed member” means a member of the Board appointed by the employers and includes an alternate member so appointed;

-“appointed member” means a member of the Board appointed by the employers and includes an alternate member so appointed.
+“elected member” means a member of the Board elected by the members of the Fund and includes an alternate member so elected.

 2. Elections

 (1) As soon as practicable after the commencement of this Act elections shall be conducted in the prescribed manner to fill the offices of elected members.